 - 1 lb raw shrimp, peeled and deveined - see note 3

-- 2 tbsp finely chopped fresh parsley leaves
+- 2 tablespoon finely chopped fresh parsley leaves

 Start with the pasta water